yoyoengine/p2d/README.md

 - Frustum-culled sleeping objects

 > [!WARNING]
-> Internal rotations are stored in radians (not degrees!) so make sure you convert properly.
+> Internal rotations are stored in degrees (not radians!) so make sure you convert properly.

 ## Usage